Ekonavi/ekonavi-adr-docs/architecture-design-records/adr-008-smart-contract-architecture.md

 ## Conclusion
 The EVM ecosystem offers the best option due to its maturity, wide adoption, and extensive list of compatible chains.
 Ripple’s upcoming EVM sidechain and the current Hooks system present interesting opportunities, but they lack the maturity and ecosystem of EVM.
 Cosmos IBC and Evmos are promising for future integrations and operability but do not currently match the EVM's level of ecosystem development and solidity support.

-## TDD REQUIREMENTS
-- Test for cross-chain compatibility and smart contract migration between EVM-compatible chains.
-- Evaluate Ripple's Hooks system and upcoming EVM sidechain for performance and feature set.
-- Monitor developments in the Cosmos ecosystem for EVM compatibility initiatives.

 ## References
 - EVM compatibility lists from Ethereum development resources.